-Online Gambling in
+Online Gambling in Nevada

 Fabulous Las Vegas, Nevada!
 The pioneer state of gambling, Nevada offers legal sports betting online from brick-and-mortar casinos, as well as online poker.